Updated for Q4, 2023

 How prior pay reports must be categorized

 Your reports must be separated by pay category.
-Make sure to include the following wages, taxes and deduction categories:
+Make sure to include all of the following wage, tax, and deduction categories:

 - Gross Wages